 Meeting the Requirements of the Springs and Aquifer Protection Act

 In 2016, the Florida Legislature identified 30 "Outstanding Florida Springs" that require additional protections to ensure their conservation and restoration for future generations.
-These protections will be outlined in restoration plans, known as Basin Management Action Plans (BMAPs).
+These protections are included in water quality restoration plans, known as Basin Management Action Plans (BMAPs).
 These plans are focused on reducing nitrogen pollution that is impacting the water quality of these springs.
-For springs that are not meeting water quality standards, DEP must develop BMAPs by July 1, 2018.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.